microsoft/calculator/docs/NewFeatureProcess.md

   checklist below and identify any issues which are likely to be blockers.

 ## Step 3: Production
-A feature can be implemented by the original proposer, the Microsoft team sponsor, or by other community members.
+A feature can be implemented by the original proposer, a Microsoft team member, or by other community members.
 Code contributions and testing help are greatly appreciated.
 Please let us know in the issue comments if you're actively working on a feature so we can ensure it's assigned to you.